-- deat - ill-health, injury or disability (evidenced to the satisfaction of the Committee); - redundancy; - retirement - the award holder's employing company or business being transferred out of the Group; or - any other circumstances at the discretion of the Committee, including where appropriate (and exceptionally), resignation.
+- the award holder's employing company or business being transferred out of the Group; or any other circumstances at the discretion of the Committee, including where appropriate (and exceptionally), resignation.
 The Committee will only use its general discretion where it considers this to be appropriate, taking into account the circumstances of the termination and the performance in the context of each plan and will provide a full explanation to shareholders of the basis of its determination.
 The exercise of the Committee's discretion under one plan will not predetermine the exercise of its discretion under another.

-Under the DSBP all leavers will be considered 'good', expect where the employee is dismissed for misconduct.
+Under the DSBP, all leavers will be considered 'good', except where the employee is dismissed for misconduct.

-Good leavers under the SIP and SAYE are those participants leaving in certain circumstances as under applicable legislation including death, injury, disability, retirement and redundancy.
+Good leavers under the SIP and SAYE are those participants leaving in certain circumstances as under applicable legislation, including death, injury, disability, retirement and redundancy.

-Bad leavers are those leavers who are not good leavers.
+$^{\star\star}\,$ Bad leavers are those leavers who are not good leavers.